ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/blog/apl-has-macros.md

 but it's actually A Programming Language, lol.

-I've recently been working on a complete redo of my library fio.apl, which provides an abstraction layer to the GnuAPL ⎕FIO system function.
+I've recently been working on a complete redo of my library fio.apl, which provides an abstraction layer to the GNU APL ⎕FIO system function.

 > Here: [/cgit/fio.apl.git/about](/cgit/fio.apl.git/about/)
 >